 2. Does Bellefontaine still have space available?

 Yes, Bellefontaine still has over 100 acres of open land, which means that the cemetery will be available for interment for generations to come.
-In fact, we have so much land that we are planting some of it in prairie and woodland, which is beautiful to look at, and provides habitat for many birds and animals.

 3. Can anyone be buried at Bellefontaine?

 Yes, Bellefontaine buries people of all faiths and walks of life – the cemetery was founded to serve all the citizens of St. Louis.
 In the mid-1800s, many cemeteries in St. Louis were faith based and buried only members of their congregation or others of the same faith.
 As the population grew exponentially, cemeteries were filling up.
 Others were sold to developers eager for land in the expanding city.
 City leaders at the time conceived of Bellefontaine as a cemetery for everyone, large enough that it would have land available for the citizens of the city far into the future, and far enough away from the downtown that there would be no demand from developers for its land.

 4. Do Catholics and Jewish people go to Bellefontaine too?

 Yes, Bellefontaine has people of many faiths buried in the cemetery.
 Because of our inter-faith approach, we did not keep records regarding the religion of our families.
 However, we estimate that that about 2/3 of our families represent a variety of Protestant faiths, with the remainder representing Catholic, Jewish and other faiths.